Achievable logoAchievable logo

 *Please visit the links above if you need a refresher on the legal definitions of offers and sales.
 The details are important!

-We discussed federal covered advisers previously; as a refresher, these typically are larger advisers in terms of assets under management.
-While the SEC primarily regulates these advisers, can the state administrator investigate them?
+We discussed federal covered advisers previously; as a refresher, these are typically larger advisers in terms of assets under management.
+The SEC primarily regulates these advisers, so can the state administrator investigate them?
 It depends.
-The state administrator may only investigate a covered adviser if they suspect the adviser is committing fraud in their state.
-Otherwise, the administrator maintains no powers over federal covered advisers other than requiring a notice filing.
+The state administrator may investigate a covered adviser only if they suspect the adviser is committing fraud in their state.
+Otherwise, the administrator has no authority over federal covered advisers beyond requiring a notice filing.

 Sidenote